Last Updated on August 23, 2022 by Jeremy

 Disclaimer: Our site uses demographic data, email opt-ins, display advertising, and affiliate links.
 Please check out our Terms and Conditions.
 Pricing, operating hours, or menus may have changed since our initial visit and may not be reflected in subsequent updates.
 Please confirm these directly with any business or attraction prior to visiting.

-The Pittsburgh Zoo & PPG Aquarium is known for putting on many events throughout the year, and in fall 2022 they are bringing back one of their most popular events- the Asian Lantern Festival running on Thursday to Sunday nights through October 30th!
+The Pittsburgh Zoo & PPG Aquarium is known for putting on many events throughout the year, and in 2023 they are bringing back one of their most popular events- the Asian Lantern Festival running on Thursday to Sunday nights through October 29th!

 We were fortunate enough to visit the Seoul Lantern Festival when visiting South Korea in 2019 and absolutely loved the large, ornate, and colorful paper sculptures that lined Cheonggyecheon Stream in the heart of the city (see some of our favorites over at our travel blog at the previous link).

 Naturally, when we heard that the Pittsburgh Zoo was going to host their own lantern festival, we knew we had to attend.
-We loved 2021's so much that we returned back to check out 2022's show right after it opened.
-Throw on the fact that it is back with a new theme, dinosaurs, and we were rather excited to visit again!
+We love this one so much that we return back to check out every year's show right after opening in early August.

 What to Expect at the Asian Lantern Festival

-Throughout our ~60-minute walk around the zoo, we were dazzled with approximately 50 unique paper lanterns including scenes like the Chinese Zodiac animals, a monster dragon, a Tyrannosaurus you can walk through, dodos, panda bears, and so much more.
-While the lanterns were somewhat evenly split with Asian culture lanterns in the first section, dinosaurs in the second, and zoo animals in the third (with a mix of land and water-based animals to check out), they did a great job mixing up the lanterns ever-so-slightly too for variety.
+Throughout our ~60-minute walk around the zoo, we were dazzled with approximately 50 unique paper lanterns including scenes like the Chinese Zodiac animals, a giant pagoda, terra cotta warriors, animals in the Serengeti, panda bears, an under the see scene, and so much more.
+While the lanterns were somewhat evenly split with Asian culture lanterns in the first section, land animals in the second, and aquatic animals in the third, they did a great job mixing up the lanterns ever-so-slightly too for variety.

-Much like in the previous year, most exhibits came with small signs that explained what you were looking at- a bonus for the lesser-known dinosaurs we may have forgotten about from our school days.
+Much like in the previous year, most exhibits came with small signs that explained what you were looking at which gave greater detail on the origin and meaning of each display.

 How to Get the Most Out of the Asian Lantern Festival